 values vary independently.

-More information is available in the combining models documentation.
+More information is available in the combining models and convolution documentation.

 The parameters of a model - those numeric variables that control the

 shape of the model, and that can be varied during a fit -